OSSICS: Collection Manager

 Collection Counter is a package designed as a Collection Counter Management System and it provides a front-end interface for bill collection and integrates the back-end to existing legacy systems.
 The Ernakulam Central Telegraph Office of Bharat Sanchar Nigam Limited currently uses this package.

 ERP@Printmedia

 ERP@Printmedia is a package designed to take care of all activities related to print media like circulation, advertisement, printing, publishing, store, etc. The newspaper Prajasakti Sahiti Samastha of Andhra Pradesh has implemented this package.

 Sanghamitra

-Sanghamitra, a Core Banking System, is a package intended for the cooperative sector.
+Sanghamitra, a Core banking system, is a package intended for the cooperative sector.
 Some of the prominent clients of this package include P&T and BSNL Employees Credit Societies in Kerala, Central Excise Employees' Credit Society, Ernakulam, and Government Servants' Employees Cooperative bank, Kollam.

 Kairali SCADA

 SCADA stands for "Supervisory Control and data Acquisition Plant Monitoring System".
 This operates as a system for monitoring sensors, displaying data by providing a human-machine interface for plant operations.
 It has been implemented at the Super Thermal Power Plant at National Thermal Power Corporation, Talchar.
-Mejia Thermal Power Station (MTPS) of DVC at W.B.
+Mejia Thermal Power Station (MTPS) of Damodar Valley Corporationat West Bengal.